 The prepaid revenue is known as unearned revenue in accounting.
 We pay this money to any business owners beforehand (advanced payment), prior to the products and services the business extends to a customer.
 This unearned revenue is an obligation, or unpaid money, which a company is bound to pay.
 After providing products and/or services, an entry is made for adjustment according to the advance payments.
 As per the Accounting Coach, the unearned revenue facilities the flow of cash.

-Under financial accounting, unearned revenue is considered as accountant.
-It is taken as a debt, or an obligation a business is bound to pay after completion of service tasks.
+Under financial accounting, unearned revenue is considered as an accountant.
+It is taken as a debt or an obligation a business is bound to pay after the completion of service tasks.
 It is sorted as a pending debt on the balance sheet of a business.
-Little businesses get unearned revenue when a customer buys products or services the business dispatches products or executes the service.
+Little businesses get unearned revenue when customers buy products or services, and the business dispatches products or executes the service.
 It is also termed prepaid revenue.

 Following are the examples of unearned revenue: